cfsworkload/blue-messenger/README.md

 ###Scalable Web Application example implemented in Cloud Foundry

-## Big Picture

-We will be deploying an messaging web application that will utilize and demonstrate
-	the Bluemix services "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB"
+We will be deploying an messaging web application that will utilize and demonstrate the Bluemix services "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB"

 ## Introduction